 Profile

-His work is held in the permanent collections of the V&A and The Design Museum in London, The Cooper-Hewitt in New York and has been exhibited in galleries around the world including The Barbican Gallery in London, The Walker Art Center in Minneapolis, The Triennale in Milan and The Stedelijk Museum in Breda.
+Burrill’s work is represented in the permanent collections of the V&A and The Design Museum in London, the Cooper Hewitt in New York, and has been exhibited internationally at institutions including the Royal Academy in London, the Walker Art Center in Minneapolis, the Triennale in Milan, and the Stedelijk Museum in Breda.

-He has spoken at international design conferences in London, Dublin, Bergen, Berlin, Barcelona, Vienna, Turin, Bucharest, Minneapolis, Toronto, Mumbai, Seoul, Bangkok and led creative workshops in São Paulo, Detroit, Nairobi and Venice.
+He has spoken at leading design conferences across Europe, North America, and Asia—including London, Berlin, Barcelona, Vienna, Toronto, Mumbai, Seoul, and Bangkok—and has led creative workshops in cities such as São Paulo, Detroit, Nairobi, and Venice.

-Burrill was born in Littleborough, Lancashire.
-After studying Graphic Design at Leeds Polytechnic he completed an MA in Graphic Design at the Royal College of Art, London.
+Born in Littleborough, Lancashire, Burrill studied Graphic Design at Leeds Polytechnic before completing an MA at the Royal College of Art in London.
 He now lives and works in Rye, East Sussex.